talhatech116/GPS-Camera-Map/README.md

-# 📸 GSP Camera Map – Geo-Tagged Photo & Memory App
+# 📸 GPS Camera Map – Geo-Tagged Photo & Memory App

-**GSP Camera Map** is a powerful mobile app that lets users capture photos and automatically tag them with **GPS location**, **date**, and **weather** data.
+**GPS Camera Map** is a powerful mobile app that lets users capture photos and automatically tag them with **GPS location**, **date**, and **weather** data.
 Perfect for travelers, memory keepers, outdoor adventurers, or field workers who want to document moments with context.
 Relive memories not just through photos, but through the **places and conditions** they were taken in.

 ---